croz-ltd/nrich/nrich-security-csrf/README.md

 `CsrfTokenManagerService` is a service responsible for generating initial token and validating and refreshing existing tokens.
 Default implementation `AesCsrfTokenManagerService` uses `AES` algorithm for encryption with key length passed in as argument (in the former configuration it is 128).
-It also accepts token expiration interval, token future threshold (allows tokes to be in the future because of unsynchronized time between the client and server) and token name.
+It also accepts token expiration interval, token future threshold (allows tokes to be in the future because of unsynchronized time between the client and server).

 `CsrfPingController` is a controller that will be used as a ping call for Csrf token.

 `CsrfInterceptor` is used when in Spring Web MVC environment it is an implementation of `HandlerInterceptorAdapter` and it intercepts every request verifying token for every request except excluded list and adding generated token for initial token url.
-Besides `CsrfTokenManagerService` it accepts initial token url, ping url and a list of `CsrfExcludeConfig` that contains either urls or regex that matches urls that will be skipped for CSRF token verification.
+Besides `CsrfTokenManagerService` it accepts the token name, initial token url, ping url and a list of `CsrfExcludeConfig` that contains either urls or regex that matches urls that will be skipped for CSRF token verification.

 `CsrfWebFilter` is used when in Spring WebFlux environment it is an implementation of `WebFilter` it has the same behaviour and arguments as `CsrfInterceptor` with a difference it operates in reactive environment.